LinusOde/topological-music/README.md

 We explore how number sequences (like those from OEIS) can be interpreted musically using topological mappings.
 Our goal is to discover new ways to hear structure, logic, and abstraction — revealing patterns that are not always visible, but may become audible.

+## 👥 Credits

+This project was initiated by Hugo Angulo, who first proposed the idea of exploring number sequences through musical and topological mappings.
+Special thanks to the OEIS community and the open-source we build upon.

 ## 🎯 Goals

 - Map number sequences to musical structures (pitch, rhythm, harmony)